In this post

 - Detailed review of behavioral health and telemedicine during the PHE

-In March and April 2020, CMS issued numerous waivers that are still in effect.
-They allow behavioral health services (initial evaluations, psychotherapy, crisis psychotherapy) to be billed via real-time audio/visual communication and phone only for patients in their homes, and living anywhere in the U.S., not only in an underserved area.
-Medication management (office visits 99202—99215) must still use real-time audio/visual technology.
+In March and April 2020, CMS issued numerous waivers affected many medical specialties due to the shelter-in-place requirements.
+Amongst many of the services, behavioral health service providers were also allowed to bill for initial evaluations, psychotherapy, and crisis psychotherapy encounters when conducted via real-time audio/visual communication, including audio-only for patients in their homes and living anywhere in the U.S., not only in an underserved area.
+[1] Medication management (office visits 99202—99215) was also included with these waivers when performed using audio/visual technology.

-- Allows behavioral health services to be done via real time, audio/visual communication or phone only
+- Allowed behavioral health services to be done via real-time, audio/visual communication or phone-only

-- Allows office visits to be done via real time, audio/visual communication
+- Allowed office visits to be done via real-time, audio/visual communication

-- Document if the service was in person, via audio/visual technology or audio only
+- Allowed documentation as if the service was in person, via audio/visual technology or audio-only

-- Both the patient and clinician must be in the U.S. when the services are done
+- Required both the patient and clinician to be in the U.S. when the services were undertaken

-- Beginning 1-1-2022, report modifier FQ for behavioral health audio-only services
+- Required the reporting of modifier FQ for audio-only behavioral health services

-- In an RHC or an FQHC, corresponding HCPCS codes are used to report the services; reporting on a UB claim form does not allow for modifiers
+- In an RHC or an FQHC, corresponding HCPCS codes were used to report the services; reporting on a UB claim form does not allow for modifiers (revenue code 780 indicates telehealth can be input onto the form)

-Overview of behavioral health services and telemedicine after the PHE ends
+Overview of behavioral health services and telemedicine after the PHE, through December 31, 2024, and into 2025

-Effective for services performed on or after the first day after the end of the PHE, behavioral health services will continue to be allowed for Medicare patients using real time audio/visual technology or audio only.
-This is allowed for behavioral health services because of a provision of the Consolidated Appropriations Act, passed 12/27/2020.
-After the PHE ends, office visits for non-behavioral health services will only be allowed for patients in geographically underserved areas, and home will no longer be allowed as an originating site unless Congress changes the law.
+Effective for services performed after the end of the PHE, which occurred on May 23, 2023), behavioral health services continue to be allowed for Medicare patients using real-time audio/visual technology or audio only.
+This is allowed for behavioral health services because of a provision of the Consolidated Appropriations Act, of 2021 (CAA), passed into law on 12/27/2020, which made telehealth behavioral health a permanent Medicare benefit.

-- Will allow behavioral health services to be done via real time, audio-visual communication or phone only for patients in their homes, in all areas of the country
+- It will allow behavioral health services to be done via real-time, audio/visual communication or phone only for patients in their homes, in all areas of the country

-- Both the patient and clinician must be in the U.S. when the services are done
+- Both the patient and clinician must be in the U.S. (including U.S. territories) when the services are done

 - Use modifier FQ for audio-only behavioral health telehealth services

-- The patient may be in their home, but CMS is not requiring a strict definition of home; they note that patients may not have access to private living space or may for privacy reasons prefer to talk from their car or “other private location”
+- CMS does not require a strict definition of home; they note that patients may not have access to private living space or may, for privacy reasons, prefer to talk from their car or “other private location.”

 Additional requirements for behavioral health and telemedicine